wberreta/TeddyApp-Android/README.md

-# TeddyApp-Android
+# TeddyApp-RPi
-An android app to interface with Teddy
+A GUI app to interface with Teddy